 The Lexus LS is the Toyota mother-brand’s flagship sedan.
-It is one of the best selling full-size luxury cars on sale in the states.
+It's one of the best selling full-size luxury cars on the market in the country.

 Since its debut for the 1990 model year, the LS range has gone through four generations, all with conservative styling, V-8 power (with hybrid add-ons in the current generation), and primarily, rear-wheel drive--though all-wheel drive now is an option.
 Today the LS competes with the Mercedes-Benz S-Class, BMW 7-Series, Audi A8, and Jaguar XJ.

 In its first generation, which spanned from 1990-1994, the Lexus LS 400 changed the way American shoppers perceive Japanese brands.
 Introduced at the 1989 Detroit auto show (alongside the Infiniti Q45), the first Lexus LS 400 was a warning shot fired across the bow of BMW, Benz and Cadillac.
 It offered all the luxury-class bona fides of the competition--with fanatical attention to fit and finish, new dealerships with top-drawer customer service, and some charged, a lowball price meant to lure buyers away from other brands.
 It worked: the LS drew several best-of awards, gained a reputation for extreme durability, and essentially launched the brand, though a smaller ES 250 sedan gave dealers something else to sell besides the $36,000 LS.
 While it wasn't lauded much for handling, the LS' sewing-machine-smooth V-8 engine helped give the car the quietest cabin of any luxury sedan, and shuttled it through a four-speed automatic to 60 mph in about 8.5 seconds.